 - Cotton Tip Applicators

 - Paramedic Scissors 15.2 cm

 - Wire Splint, Padded Aluminum Splint, Finger Splint

 - Triangular Bandage

 - Burn Stop Gel Packet

 Every household should be prepared to handle an emergency with a proper first aid kit and basic knowledge on how to use its contents.
 In addition, we highly suggest updated first aid training for at least one member of each household.
 Check out our Basic First Aid Courses here for more information and sign up for one of our classes.

-As you can see, the modern first aid kit goes far beyond a couple of Spiderman band-aids and some ointment from 1993.
-I know there are some of you out there that have kits that resemble this so it’s time for a valuable upgrade.
+As you can see, the modern first aid kit goes far beyond a couple of Spider-Man band-aids and some ointment from 1993.
+I know some of you out there have kits that resemble this, so it’s time for a valuable upgrade.

 Stay Safe and Healthy Out There!